rsksmart/rif-scheduler-sdk/README.md

 # rif-scheduler-sdk

-This is the sdk for the OneShootScheduler smart contract.
+This is the official sdk for the [OneShootScheduler](https://github.com/rsksmart/rif-scheduler-contracts) smart contract.

+This sdk gives you the ability to interact with the `OneShootScheduler` contract in a more simple way.

 ## Getting Started

+rif-scheduler-sdk is built on top of [ethers](https://docs.ethers.io/).

 ### Installation